The main characters of Canewdon, Essex

 ~ 1828

-Widow Eliza Lodwick's sister, Mary Ann Kersteman, married Rev. William Atkinson on Monday March 3, 1828.
+Eliza Lodwick's sister, Mary Ann Kersteman, married Rev. William Atkinson on Monday 3 March 1828.

 Eliza and her sister, Mary Ann, knew Rev. William Atkinson for years since he and his first wife were probably frequent dinner guests at the manors of Loftmans and Lambourne Hall, both in Canewdon, Essex.